Sairsey/manga-reader/docs/commit-rules.md

 6) Commit to your branch
 7) Create Pull Request
 8) Write a message to Tech Lead
+9) Check your task in Azure Dev Board as Review
-9) Review Proccess (Please watch important notes)
+10) Review Proccess (Please watch important notes)
-10) Check your task in Azure Dev Board as Done
+11) Check your task in Azure Dev Board as Done

 ## Important notes
 ### 2) Change in web version of github active branch to develop